CoreOrganizations/AstrOS/README.md

 We're building the future of computing, and we need your help!
 AstrOS is a community-driven project welcoming contributors of all skill levels.

+### 🔑 Contributors: Bring Your Own API Key
+Contributors can enhance AstrOS with their own OpenAI or OpenRouter API keys for advanced testing and development.
+See our [API Setup Guide](API_SETUP.md) and [Contributing Guide](CONTRIBUTING_API.md) for details.

 ### 🎯 Ways to Contribute

 <table>